benbourgon/gitHubTemplateHowTo/howToCreateTemplate.md

 4. Create a new repo to be your template, and call it whatever you want (i.e. sassTemplate).
 5. Open your command line and cd into your template folder.
 6. Enter "git init".
-7. Stage and commit your files ("git add -A", then "git commit -m 'yourMessage'".
+7. Stage and commit your files ("git add -A", then "git commit -m 'yourMessage'").
 8. Enter "git remote add origin [and then your url here i.e.: https://github.com/yourusername/yourTemplateRepoName.git].
 9. Enter "git branch -M main".
 10. Enter "git push -u origin main".